Buses replace trains between Corkickle and Whitehaven until further notice

 Northern ticket restrictions have been lifted during this disruption so that you may travel via any reasonable route.

-Additionally, if the train you have a ticket for is cancelled, you can travel on any Northern or TransPennine Express within two hours before or after your cancelled service was due to depart.
+Additionally, if the train you have a ticket for is cancelled, you can travel on any Northern or TransPennine Express service within two hours before or after your cancelled service was due to depart.
 This is at no extra cost, and does not require you to amend your ticket.

 Additional information:

-This involved doing surveys to assess any weight limits needed for the heavy machinery needed for the planned renewals.
+This involved doing surveys to assess any weight limits for the heavy machinery needed for the planned renewals.
 These surveys uncovered some areas under the railway which need strengthening before any work can progress.

 After assessing the initial survey data by specialist expert engineers, Network Rail has closed Bransty Tunnel to all trains until further notice.